varad-comrad/code-runner/README.md

 # code-runner
-personal code runner in Zig
+personal code runner in Rust

 ## How to use